Best Espresso Machines Under 1000: Reviews of the Top Picks for 2020

 Other highlights include the pressure gauge, so that you can be sure that your coffee is being made under the ideal conditions.
 There’s also a manual steam wand for foaming milk for lattes and cappuccinos.
+(By the way, you can check out our list of best cappuccino makers and latte machines here.)
 Plus, it comes with almost any accessory you could possibly need, including a tamper, trimming tool, milk jug, cleaning kit, and more.

 Have a look at these tips and tricks to get an idea of how to get the best out of the Barista Express.